Photo ID and changes to voting in elections

 The absent voting, postal and proxy voting changes are as follows:

-• Political parties and campaigners banned from handling postal votes
+• Political parties and campaigners are banned from handling postal votes.

-• The number of postal votes which a person can hand in at a polling station limited to 6
+• The number of postal votes which a person can hand in at a polling station is limited to 6.

-• Electors will only be allowed to act as proxy for up to 4 people, of which no more than 2 can be "domestic electors" (that is not overseas voters)
+• Electors are only allowed to act as proxy for up to 4 people, of which no more than 2 can be ‘domestic electors’ (that is not overseas voters).

-• Applications will require identity verification – both online and paper applications will include a requirement for the applicant's identity to be verified
+• Applications require identity verification – both online and paper applications include a requirement for the applicant's identity to be verified.

-• Electors will be able to apply online for an absent vote
+• Electors are able to apply online for an absent vote.

 EU citizens – voting and candidacy rights

-EU citizens will no longer automatically be entitled to register, vote, and stand for election.
+EU citizens are no longer automatically entitled to register, vote, and stand for election.

 The following 2 groups of EU citizens will retain their rights: